-Sure, this blog may have ‘solo female travel’ in the tags and description, but if I’m totally honest, that’s never how I saw myself – I definitely see myself as a ‘solo’ traveller, because that is something that has a huge impact on my time spent travelling the world (more on that later), but insofar as being ‘female,’ the state of being female has always just been what I am physically as opposed to how I experience the world.
+A ‘solo female traveller’ is never really how I identified – I definitely see myself as a solo traveller (which is awesome btw), because that is something that has a huge impact on my travels (more on that later), but as far as gender goes, the state of being female has always just been what I am physically as opposed to how I experience the world.

 ‘But Dani, you never shut up about women’s rights.
 You’re so passionate about equality for women!’

-And yes, I am.
 However, just because I am cognizant of the fact that women often get a really raw deal doesn’t mean that I feel as though I have had one whilst travelling.